itsmicah722/ArchGuide/docs/dual_boot/installation.md

 ### Create Linux Filesystem Partition

 *UEFI* and *BIOS* are the two primary types of [Firmware Interfaces](https://www.geeksforgeeks.org/uefiunified-extensible-firmware-interface-and-how-is-it-different-from-bios/) that initialize hardware and boot your operating system.
 BIOS is the legacy standard seen in older hardware, while UEFI is its modern replacement seen in newer hardware.
-Different [Partitioning Styles](https://www.easeus.com/partition-master/mbr-vs-gpt.html#part1) work with different firmware interfaces. *MBR* (Master Boot Record) is the older standard used by older hard disks and works with BIOS. *GPT* (GUID Partition Table) is the modern replacement used by UEFI systems.
+Different [Partitioning Schemes](https://wiki.archlinux.org/title/Partitioning#Partition_scheme) work with different firmware interfaces. *MBR* (Master Boot Record) is the older standard used by older hard disks and works with BIOS. *GPT* (GUID Partition Table) is the modern replacement used by UEFI systems.

 The `fdisk` tool can be used to handle both MBR and GPT disks alike, so we will use that tool for partitioning:
-> Type `exit` if you ever want to abort the tool without applying changes.
+> Type `q` if you ever want to abort the tool without applying changes.

 ```rs
 fdisk /nvmeXnX